swaxi/GEOL-QMAPS/README.md

 ## Roadmap
 Add centroids of polygon and line features when creating virtual stop layer.
 Generate default symbols when adding new values to dictionaries if appropriate.
-Implement a tool that change saturation of symbols for pre-existing field data, to distinguish them from newly entered entities.
+Implement a tool that change saturation of symbols for preexisting field data, to distinguish them frm newly entered entities.

 ## Credits
 Plugin construction - Eliott Betend GUI and Import Tool
 Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin
 Manual - Eliott Betend and Mark Jessell
-GEOL-QMAPS QGIS digital mapping tool - Julien Perret
+QGIS digital mapping tool - Julien Perret